elunna/hackem/hackem_changelog.md

 - [x] Reaper (Yeoman)
     - Converted to Copper so that elven Yeoman can receive it as a gift.
 - [x] Serpent's Tongue (Necro)
-    - Change to a parazonium, gets +d5 tohit
+    - Upgraded to a parazonium, gets +d5 tohit
 - [x] Skullcrusher
     - Replaced Keolewa with Skullcrusher.
+    - Upgraded to +1d12
 - [x] Holy Spear of Light
     - Holy Spear of Light causes hostility from undead
     - First sac gift for Undead Slayers